Emotion work

-Emotion work is understood as the art of trying to change in degree or quality an emotion or feeling.

-Emotion work may be defined as the management of one's own feelings, or work done in an effort to maintain a relationship; there is dispute as to whether emotion work is only work done regulating one’s own emotion, or extends to performing the emotional work for others.
+Emotion work is a sociological concept that refers the effort of trying to change, in degree or quality, an emotion or feeling; it is the work of changing one's feelings (such as by suppressing strong emotions) or displaying, evoking or producing other feelings.
+Emotion work may extend beyond management of one's own feelings to work done in an effort to maintain a relationship; there is dispute as to whether emotion work is only work done regulating one's own emotions, or extends to performing the emotional work for others.

 Hochschild

 Arlie Russell Hochschild, who introduced the term in 1979, distinguished emotion work – unpaid emotional work that a person undertakes in private life – from emotional labor: emotional work done in a paid work setting.
-Emotion work has use value and occurs in situations in which people choose to regulate their emotions for their own non-compensated benefit (e.g., in their interactions with family and friends).
+Emotion work occurs when people attempt to change their emotions or their emotional display for their own non-compensated benefit (e.g., in their interactions with family and friends).
 By contrast, emotional labor has exchange value because it is traded and performed for a wage.

 In a later development, Hochschild distinguished between two broad types of emotion work, and among three techniques of emotion work.
 The two broad types involve evocation and suppression of emotion, while the three techniques of emotion work that Hochschild describes are cognitive, bodily and expressive.

 However, the concept (if not the term) has been traced back as far as Aristotle: as Aristotle saw, the problem is not with emotionality, but with the appropriateness of emotion and its expression.

 Examples

-Examples of emotion work include showing affection, apologizing after an argument, bringing up problems that need to be addressed in an intimate relationship or any kind of interpersonal relationship, and making sure the household runs smoothly.
+One example of emotion work may involve a person with very strong feelings actively working to try to seem indifferent or neutral.
+One who is bored or uninterested might feign interest in a conversation.
+If someone breaks up with their partner, it takes a great deal of emotion work for that person to convince themselves that they no longer love their ex-partner and do not want to be with them anymore.
+This effort of trying to change one's own emotions, to like someone less, or to begin to see someone only as a friend despite feeling strong romantic feelings for them, is an example of emotion work.

-Emotion work also involves the orientation of self/others to accord with accepted norms of emotional expression: emotion work is often performed by family members and friends, who put pressure on individuals to conform to emotional norms.
+Emotion work also involves the orientation of oneself or others to accord with accepted norms of emotional expression: emotion work is often performed by family members and friends, who put pressure on individuals to conform to emotional norms.
 Arguably, then, an individual's ultimate obeisance and/or resistance to aspects of emotion regimes are made visible in their emotion work.

 Cultural norms often imply that emotion work is reserved for females.
 There is certainly evidence to the effect that the emotional management that women and men do is asymmetric; and that in general, women come into a marriage groomed for the role of emotional manager.